 Ah, if only.
 I hate to bear the bearer of bad news but there is absolutely nothing that can be done to permanently eliminate cellulite – not even liposuction.
 Cellulite consists of fat deposits that get trapped between the fibrous bands connecting the skin’s tissues.
 The bands under the skin squeeze the fat, resulting in a lumpy texture.
 Unfortunately it comes down to the luck of genetics whether you end up with cellulite or not.
 Cellulite does not discriminate between the fat or thin.
 You can however temporarily reduce the orange peel like appearance by using a moisturiser or self-tanner to smooth the skin.

 Myth 2: Brushing your hair 100 times a day will make it perfect

 Turns out Marcia Brady had it all wrong – brushing your hair that much will do more harm than good.
 If you tug on it too much your hair will eventually break.
 Gentle brushing is what will really make your hair shine.
 This helps distributes the natural oils from your scalp all the way down the hair shaft.
 Light brushing also stimulates blood flow to the scalp which nourishes the hair follicles and keeps your hair looking healthy.

-Myth 3: Never pluck a gray hair, because 10 more hairs will come to its funeral
+Myth 3: Never pluck a grey hair, because 10 more hairs will come to its funeral

-Another crazy myth and one which you probably ignored the moment the first few grays cropped up on your head.
-Another ten new gray hair follicles could not possibly spout from the one same spot!
-The only thing that will definitively get rid of the gray is a trip to the colourist.
+Another crazy myth and one which you probably ignored the moment the first few greys cropped up on your head.
+Another ten new grey hair follicles could not possibly spout from the one same spot!
+The only thing that will definitively get rid of the grey is a trip to the colourist.

 Myth 4: Chocolate causes pimples